 The greater sage-grouse is the largest grouse in North America.
 It is an imposing, turkey-sized bird with mottled brown/grey upper parts and a black belly.
-The birds gather in communal “leks” in the spring, where the males dance and strut to impress females and challenge rival males, inflating their puffed-up white throats and showing off the striking yellow combs above the eyes, all the while emitting bizarre whistling and popping sounds.
+The birds gather in communal “leks” in the spring, where the males dance and strut to impress females and challenge rival males, inflating their puffed-up white throats and showing off the striking yellow combs above the eyes, all the while emitting whistling and popping sounds.
 Males are known to display for several weeks while the female will visit only for a short time to mate.
 Dancing grounds or lek sites are a critical part of the habitat greater sage-grouse depend on.

 In Canada, the greater sage-grouse is found in the mixed grassland ecoregion, a warm, dry region where the native vegetation has now been significantly reduced.
 In Canada the greater sage-grouse is highly dependent on silver sagebrush, which constitutes 47 to 60 percent of the adult diet in the summer and 100% in the winter.
 The species has very specific habitat requirements at different times of year, including habitat for breeding, wintering, displaying and chick-rearing.
 In Alberta, sage-grouse can now be found only in the extreme southeast corner of the province, known as the “Manyberries area.”
 This area lies within the Milk River- Sage Creek, and Pakowki Lake areas of concern, as depicted on our Wild Alberta map.